Premium articles

 2. Screening Tests

 Screening tests are super helpful because they can catch diseases early, even before you have symptoms!
-This means doctors can start treatment sooner, which leads to faster recovery better health outcomes.
+This means doctors can start treatment sooner, which leads to faster recovery and better health outcomes.
 It’s like finding a tiny problem before it becomes a big one!

 3. Healthy Lifestyle